$ export GOPATH=$HOME/work

 make build, which is $GOPATH/bin/minishift.

-To run the tests, use the following command:
+To run the basic test, use the following command:

 $ make integration

-To run integration tests against a Minishift binary in a different location you can use the
+MINISHIFT_BINARY can be used to run integration tests against Minishift binary located in different directory:

 $ make integration MINISHIFT_BINARY=<path-to-custom-binary>